bzminer/bzminer/README.md

     "lock_config": false, // if true, bzminer will never write to this file

-    "cache_dag": 0, // when running eth + zil, if set to 1 eth dag will be cached while mining zil, so dag does not need to be recalculated after zil session
+    "cache_dag": 0, // when running eth + zil, if set to 1 eth dag will be cached while mining zil, so dag does not need to be recalculated after zil session.
+If mining Ergo, will preload next dag

     "advanced_config": true, // show advanced config options (after setting true, must run bzminer once so it can update this file)